Class: Numeric

 |

-Returns the smallest Integer greater than or equal to num.
-Class Numeric achieves this by converting itself to a Float then invoking Float#ceil.
+Numeric implements this by converting its value to a Float and invoking Float#ceil.

 static VALUE